isanemka/rutputs/README.md

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)

+The following command will start the Quasar app for frontend and also Node.js for the backend

 ```bash
 npm run dev
 ```

 ### Access the database

-To use the application please update the firebase config file named "firebase-template".
+To use the application please update the .env file named ".env-template".
 Ask the code owner for correct config settings.
-Please also change the file name to: "firebase"
+Please also change the file name to: ".env"

 ### Access the nodemailer

-To use the application please update the .env-file named ".env-template" with the appropriate e-mail settings.
+To use the application please update the .env-file with the appropriate e-mail settings.
 Ask the code owner for correct config settings.
-Please also change the file name to: ".env"

 ### Lint the files